AutoQuant: An Auditable Expert-System Framework for Execution-Constrained Auto-Tuning in Cryptocurrency Perpetual Futures: Empirical Evaluation

-As an additional stress-test exercise, we keep selected configurations fixed and extend them into the 2021-12-31--2025-10-14 BTC/USDT 4-hour period (covering both the pre-ETF 2022--2023 segment and the post-ETF segment after 2024), including a blind post-ETF hold-out window (2024-01-01--2025-10-14).
-We treat these extensions as post-hoc robustness checks rather than as headline results, and we do not use them for parameter selection or for the core claims of the paper.
-In particular, post-ETF performance can be highly regime-dependent; we therefore emphasize the methodology (strict execution semantics, cost modeling, and multi-window screening) and report post-ETF evaluations as auxiliary stress tests in the replication package.
+As an additional stress-test exercise, selected configurations are kept fixed and extended into the 2021-12-31--2025-10-14 BTC/USDT 4-hour period, including a blind post-ETF hold-out window (2024-01-01--2025-10-14).
+These extensions are treated as post-hoc robustness checks rather than as headline results, and they are not used for parameter selection or for the core claims of the paper.